jgartens/Nick-Investment-Tracker/README.md

  ______Note______

- Application currently under developement and Dash functionality may not function correctly at the current moment.
+ Application under developement and Dash functionality may not function correctly at the current moment.